Some notes on Lamperti's recurrence of stochastic sequences

 \section{Discussion}

-In this section, we discuss the connection of the result given by Theorem \ref{thm1} and the aforementioned result in \cite{A}.
-In the proof of Theorem \ref{thm1} we introduced the class $\frak{A}_{\xi, r^2}$ of processes depending on two parameters.
-Now we restrict our attention by the family of Markov chains $\frak{A}_{r^2}$ depending on only one parameter, since the parameter $\xi$ that was used in $\frak{A}_{\xi, r^2}$ does not matter in the present consideration, that is, $\frak{A}_{\xi, r^2}\subset \frak{A}_{r^2}$ for any $\xi>0$.
-Namely, $\frak{A}_{r^2}$ denotes the class Markov chains $X_n$ satisfying the property
+In this section, we discuss the connection of our result with the aforementioned result in \cite{A} given for the convenience of the readers in Appendix A.

 In the proof of Theorem \ref{thm1}, we introduced the class $\frak{A}_{\xi, r^2}$ of processes.
-As it was mentioned in the proof of Theorem \ref{thm1}, there is one-to-one correspondence between elements of the class $\frak{A}_{r^2}$ and elements of the class $\frak{A}_{1}$.
-Furthermore, if a Markov chain belonging to $\frak{A}_{r^2}$ is recurrent (resp. transient), then the same is true for the corresponding Markov chain belonging to $\frak{A}_{1}$, and vice versa.
-Hence, one can restrict our attention by considering Markov chains belonging to $\frak{A}_{s^2\xi, s^2}$ that satisfies the property
+As it was mentioned in the proof of Theorem \ref{thm1}, there is one-to-one correspondence between elements of the class $\frak{A}_{r^2\xi, r^2}$ and elements of the class $\frak{A}_{\xi, 1}$.
+Furthermore, if a Markov chain belonging to $\frak{A}_{r^2\xi, r^2}$ is recurrent (resp. transient), then the same is true for the corresponding Markov chain belonging to $\frak{A}_{\xi, 1}$, and vice versa.
+Hence, one can restrict our attention by considering Markov chains belonging to the selected class $\frak{A}_{s^2\xi, s^2}$ that satisfies the property